jpaquim/psycle/trunk/cpsycle/readme.txt

 Posix

-The X11 part is quite unfinished, but to build execute the makefiles in the src directories of audio, container, dsp, file, ui, build the alsa driver and finally the host.
-Since there is no fileselector yet, you need to set manually a psy file somewhere in the fileload bar.
-The devel libs for X11 with xft, freetype, xmu, xshape and for alsa needs to be installed.
-Unfortunatley the makefiles of the qpsycle plugins arent working completly on a recent system without fixing them manually.
+The X11 part is unfinished, but to build execute the makefiles in the src directories of audio, container, dsp, file, ui, build the alsa driver and finally the host.
+The devel libs for X11 with xft, freetype, xmu, xshape and in case of building the alsa driver (linux) the alsa devel libs needs to be installed.
+Other unix sound systems driver don't exist, but we wrote in the past for qpsycle some (jack, esound, oss).
+The psycle, qpsycle, cpsycle drivers are very simililar, so they can be added later.
+Unfortunatley the makefiles of the qpsycle plugins aren't working completly on a recent system without fixing them manually, thus only the internal plugins are currently available.